Root Cause Analysis of Measurement and Mechanistic Anomalies: Experiments

+We empirically evaluate \ourmethod across various settings.
+In addition to the main experiments presented here, we evaluate detection performance, sensitivity to sample size and dimensionality, and runtime in Appx.~\ref{apx:experiments}, and robustness to violations of the modeling assumptions, including correlated root causes, soft interventions, controlled DAG misspecification, confounding, heteroscedastic noise, and extreme outliers in Appx.~\ref{apx:violations}.

 \paragraph{Data} To be able to evaluate on data with known ground truth, we generate $2000$ samples $\mathbf{x}$ from an SCM defined over a random Erd{\"o}s--R{\'e}nyi DAG with $15$ nodes.
 Each variable \(X_j\) is specified as $X_j = f_j\bigl(\mathrm{Pa}(X_j)\bigr) + U_j$, where \(f_j\) is a quadratic or cubic polynomial and \(U_j \sim \mathcal{N}(0, \sigma^2)\).
-For 10\% of samples, outliers are injected by shifting the marginal distribution of \(X_j\) by \(k\) empirical standard deviations and replacing the actual value with a random sample from the shifted marginal distribution.
-In our plots we refer to $k$ as outlier strength.
-For mechanistic outliers, the values of downstream nodes are recomputed with new noise.
+For 10\% of samples, outliers are injected by shifting the marginal distribution of \(X_j\) by \(l\) empirical standard deviations and replacing the actual value with a random sample from the shifted marginal distribution, and recalculating downstream values for mechanistic outliers.
+We refer to $l$ as \emph{outlier strength}.

 In addition, we evaluate on two real-world datasets with known consensus DAGs: the Sachs dataset~\citep{sachs:2005:causal} and the \emph{Causal Chambers} benchmark~\citep{gamella:2025:causalchamber}.
 Both contain observational and interventional data.
 In Causal Chambers, interventions are applied at different strengths (\emph{mid} and \emph{strong}), whereas interventions in the Sachs dataset induce weaker marginal shifts than the \emph{mid} interventions.
 We simulate mechanistic outliers by injecting a small fraction of interventional samples, and measurement outliers by replacing individual features with values drawn from the post-intervention distribution.
 We consider three settings with respect to outlier strength: low (Sachs), medium (Causal Chambers, \emph{mid}), and high (Causal Chambers, \emph{strong}).
 Further details on data-generation and processing are provided in Appx.~\ref{apx:datasets}.